 Daily Changes Across the Cannabis Legal Landscape

-At this point, it should be no surprise to anyone that on a daily basis, the legal landscape of Cannabis law changes.
+At this point, it should be no surprise to anyone that on a daily basis, the legal landscape of Cannabis law changes and this gives companies like Magnolia Wellness to come up with products involving cannabis extracts which benefits people in a significant way.
 Zoning issues, licensing and potential medical conditions that can utilize cannabis for treatment are just some of the areas that face consistent legal scrutiny.
 Below are just a few examples of some of the changes that have occurred in various states within the past two DAYS.

 In Richmond, Maine, voters at a special town meeting on September 24th decided against imposing a temporary ban on allowing medical marijuana storefronts to open while town officials finalize a plan in which the stores might be permitted.
 Until this framework is finalized, the medical marijuana storefronts can open anywhere.
 The potential issues that are being worked out involve locations of stores, i.e. will they ultimately be permitted to be located next to/near schools, ice cream shops, etc., and if not, how far will away will they need to be located.